veerathp/sagemaker-workshop-labs/README.md

-### Lab 3: Running Experiments
+### Lab 3: Running experiments
-Running Experiments and manage multiple trials
+Running experiments and manage multiple trials
 - Open and run the Notebook Instance in Amazon SageMaker Studio located in `/02-customer-churn/SageMaker-ModelMonitoring.ipynb`